-We have a core team of volunteers who work alongside others who are currently not in education or employment and together we have saved about £20,000 of labour costs.
+We have a core team of volunteers who work alongside others who are currently not in education or employment.
+We have saved about £40,000 of costs due to volunteer labour and the donation of materials or services.
 We have also received loads of encouragement from various sorts of places.
 There are three phases to the project, firstly to complete the necessary remedial work, secondly to renovate the building internally and externally, then finally to fully equip the workshop.

 Planning permission was granted in July 2019 with the drawing for the application completed professionally by a volunteer.